akavity/tempo-selenide-project/README.md

 * Test 9.
 Enter incorrect information when registering.
 * Test 10.
 Remove items from the top basket.
 * Test 11.
 Remove items from the cart.
 * Test 12.
-Add components to an order.
+Add extra components to an order.
 * Test 13.
-Remove components from an order.
+Remove extra components from an order.

 ## Technologies: